top of page

 Learning to be patient, quiet and slow...

-You know, I don’t even think the ladies would have been opposed to another five o’clock start, especially as fresh hot scones, croissants, baked eggs, sausages, bacon and Mother’s Day bubbles greeted us on return to camp.
+Interestingly, I don't think anyone in the group would have opposed another early start, especially when greeted with fresh hot scones, croissants, baked eggs, sausages, bacon, and even bubbles!

 A group of incredible women to spend the weekend with